nathanfx330/Pftrack-Python-Json-Cam-Exporter/readme.md

 with open(output_path, 'w') as f:
     json.dump([frames_data], f, indent=4)

+print "Export complete!
+File saved at:", output_path
 ```

 ---

 ## 10. Key Takeaways

-1. PFTrack scripting is mostly about **camera extraction, frame loops, and consistent filenames**.
+1. PFTrack scripting focuses on **camera extraction, frame loops, and consistent filenames**.
-2. **Debug early** — logging each frame saves hours.
+2. **Debug early** — logging each frame saves time.
 3. Use **configurable parameters** for paths, prefixes, and padding.
-4. **Handle errors gracefully**, especially missing frames or distortion values.
+4. **Handle errors gracefully** — especially missing frames or distortion values.
 5. Export JSON with **forward slashes** for cross-platform compatibility.

 ---

-This guide should help you quickly write reliable PFTrack Python scripts for exporting camera data and frame sequences.
+This guide provides a solid foundation for creating robust PFTrack Python scripts for camera exports and dataset preparation.

+---

+If you want, I can also write a **v4.5 “full working exporter” script** that follows all these best practices, ready to run in Python 2.7.
+Do you want me to do that?